Speech and Swallowing Challenges in Parkinson’s: Strategies for Communication and Nutrition

 As a carer, you are a crucial support system for your loved one with a movement disorder.

-However, it is important to remember that you also require assistance and encouragement.
+However, it is important to remember that you also require and encouragement.

 Self-care for carers is essential to maintaining your well-being while providing the best possible care for your loved one.